quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part109_22.4_The_CrankN.md

 The computational complexity differs significantly between explicit and implicit methods:

 - **Leapfrog Method**:
-  - Simple to implement, but requires very small \(\Delta t\) for stability.
+  - Simple to implement, but requires very small $\Delta t$ for stability.

 - **Crank-Nicolson Method**:
-  - More complex due to solving linear equations at each time step, but allows larger \(\Delta t\).
+  - More complex due to solving linear equations at each time step, but allows larger $\Delta t$.

 For example, solving the matrix equation in Crank-Nicolson is more computationally intensive than updating temperatures directly with leapfrog.